FrozenCanuck/Ki/README.md

 Through various experimentation while working on the application, Harel and a team of others worked on new approaches to address the problems with traditional state transition diagrams.
-This eventually led to a new way of depicting, managing, and maintaining an application's state architecture: Statecharts.
+This eventually led to a new way of depicting, managing, and maintaining an application's states: Statecharts.

 Statechart diagrams are able to address the shortcomings of traditional state transition diagrams.
-They allowed states to be grouped together and placed with a parent state.
+They allowed states to be grouped together and placed with a common parent state.
 Grouping of states into a common parent state also allowed for abstraction.
 In addition, grouping states into a common parent state meant that the number of state transitions could be reduced.
 States that were independent of each other could be depicted in statecharts with minimal effort.

 This new approach of depicting states meant that diagrams could now be properly managed for complex systems and would not grow or change exponentially in size based on small changes to the system.
-Another benefit of statecharts was its formal and precise way of describing states, but also allowing for relative ease of analyzing the diagrams by people who were not experts of statecharts.
+Another benefit of statecharts was its formal and precise way of describing states, but also allowing for relative ease of analyzing the diagrams even by people who were not experts of statecharts.